 - Dual Award and Joint Research Higher Degrees Policy;

 - Research Higher Degree and Research Training Program Scholarship Policy;

 - Review of Grade Policy;

 The Academic Appeals Procedures may be used for other policies not listed above, where no separate appeals process is specified.

 The Secretariat is responsible for facilitating the procedures and preparing the documentation for review.

 To contact the Secretariat in relation to academic appeals, please email email@example.com.

-As per the conditions under Part F of the Progression Policy, students may Show Cause to the Academic Senate against exclusion or being placed on conditional enrolment for unsatisfactory academic performance, on the grounds defined as misadventure and extenuating circumstances under the Disruption to Studies Policy.
-The Chair or Deputy Chair of Academic Senate and the Pro Vice-Chancellor, Learning Transformations or nominee comprise the panel responsible for determining Show Cause Outcomes on behalf of the Academic Senate.
+As per the conditions under Part F of the Progression Policy, students may Show Cause to the Academic Senate against exclusion or being placed on conditional enrolment for unsatisfactory academic performance, on the grounds defined under the Progression Policy as procedural unfairness, or misadventure and extenuating circumstances under the Disruption to Studies Policy.

 The Secretariat is responsible for assembling the panel (as per the conditions under the Progression Policy) and preparing the documentation for review.

 To contact the Secretariat in relation to progression matters email firstname.lastname@example.org.